199 Fremont Street

-199 Fremont Street is a class-A office skyscraper in South of Market district of San Francisco, California.
+199 Fremont Street, also known as 300 Howard Street, is a class-A office skyscraper in South of Market district of San Francisco, California.
 The 111 m, 27-story tower was designed by KMD Architects (Kaplan Mclaughlin Diaz), and completed in 2000.

+In 2025, the building was purchased for $111 million by DivcoWest and Blackstone.

+Former tenants include Fitbit and StubHub.
+As of late 2025, the building is vacant.